JaimieHemmings/MS2-dejaview/README.md

 2. Click the button labelled "Code" to the top right of the screen
 3. Click HTTPS and copy the link provided
 4. In your local environment navigate to the desired directory
-5. Open a terminal and type "git clone `repository url`"
+5. Open a terminal and type "git clone `repository-url`"
 6. Press enter to begin the cloning process

 ## Credits